j-balkovec/CPSC1420/README.md

 # CPSC1420 - Introduction to C++ Programming

-Welcome to CPSC1420, an introductory course to C++ programming!
-In this course, you will learn the fundamentals of C++ programming and gain a solid foundation in writing code, understanding basic concepts, and output formatting.
+CPSC1420, an introductory course to C++ programming.
+This course is about the fundamentals of C++ programming and gaining a solid foundation in writing code, understanding basic concepts, and output formatting.

 ## Course Overview